ItzHipe/Hangman/README.md

 ## How to Play

 1. Run the `main.py` script.
-2. The game will randomly select a word.
+2. The game will randomly select a word from the category provided by the user.
 3. Guess letters one at a time.
 4. You have a limited number of incorrect guesses before the game ends.